 Given the time of year, I really wanted to share the three things for which I’m most appreciative:

 - YOU!
 I’m so thankful for each and every one of my readers.
-Without you, what I do couldn’t be possible.
+Without you, what I do wouldn’t be possible.
 Any time I receive a comment or an email from you (keep them coming!), expressing YOUR thanks for what I share, it warms my heart and makes me feel so grateful.
 So, a big THANK YOU for being part of this community and for sharing in the belief and mission to be healthy and happy, and to live at your best every day.

 - My Health: When I see how much sickness and depression exists in the world, it makes me feel so appreciative for my healthy body and healthy mind.
 I really do believe that without our health, we have nothing.
 Our health is what gives us the ability to be at our best and at our happiest.
 Taking care of our bodies and minds is one of the greatest gifts we can give ourselves!